ryankinal/campaignnotes/speculative-dnd/favoritecharacters.md

 Horver compulsively shares knowledge.
 He's willing to teach, yes, but he's also quick to share a secret, regardless of the consequences.

+## Kork

+* Concept: Wildshape Druid
+* Race: Orc
+* Class: Druid
+* Look: Smallish, hairy, ragged, dirty

+Kork was always small, which is not great for an Orc in his family.
+He was expected to be strong, tough, and fearless.
+To be a hunter, raider, ans soldier.
+Instead, he was "soft".
+He enjoyed being in nature more than conquering it, and found himself to be more comfortable as a *vegetarian*.

+One day, he could no longer take the taunting, the bullying, and the fighting, and he left.
+Nobody came after him, and there was nobody there to save him from the boars.
+Except, apparently, the boars.
+They recognized that he was not a threat, that he was in fact in tune with nature.
+They took him in as one of their own, and he considered himself so much to be a boar that he eventually turned into one.

+He couldn't hold the form long, but he found strength in it.
+He found that his spirit filled its size and its power, and he could truly be one of the singular.

 ## Rudiger

 * Concept: Quarterstaff fighter